div-cz/div.cz_task_management/README.md

 # DIV_task_management
 "div_task_management" is your PHP-based solution for task organization.
 Manage tasks, subtasks, users, comments, priorities, and categories seamlessly.
 Boost productivity and collaboration effortlessly.

+Security: you can choose between IP adressesss or registration

 ## Table of Contents
 1. [Prerequisites](#prerequisites)